ISAITB/docs-itb-ta/source/login/index.rst

 Replacing a one-time password
 +++++++++++++++++++++++++++++

-If this is the first time you are logging into the test bed your password provided to you by your administrator is considered a "one-time password".
+If this is the first time you are logging into the Test Bed your password provided to you by your administrator is considered a "one-time password".
 This means that it is only valid for a single login in which as a first step you will need to change it.
 Note that you may also need to go through this step if you are already a Test Bed user but an administrator has reset your password.